Samsung Plans To Upgrade Its phones’ Batteries

 Battery capacity is a crucial factor for many people when selecting a smartphone.
 Its quite an important factor to consider because it determines the amount of time a gadget may operate before needing to be recharged.
 However most modern smartphones and gadgets tend to run low on battery power and require a recharge when used intensely for hours.

 Chinese phone makers like Honor and OnePlus are already equipping their devices with batteries that have 6,000 mAh or more.
-The Galaxy S24, Samsung’s current flagship, has only a 4,000 mAh battery, which is very modest in comparison to other lesser devices.
+The Galaxy S24, Samsung’s current flagship, has only a 4,000 mAh battery.
+This is very modest in comparison to other lesser devices.

 Samsung is planning on making a drastic shift as the Galaxy S26 series, which will be available in 2026, aims to bridge the battery gap.